The Big Fat Quiz of the Year

-The Big Fat Quiz of the Year is an approximately annual British television programme broadcast in the last or first week of the year on Channel 4.
+The Big Fat Quiz of the Year is an annual British television programme broadcast at the end of the year on Channel 4.
 The show is a comedy panel game in the style of a pub quiz.
 Three teams of two celebrities, mostly comedians, are asked questions about the year gone by in various categories, writing answers on an electronic board in front of them.
 At the end of each round the answers are displayed and points awarded.

-The first edition was broadcast in December 2004.
-There has been another at around the end of each year, as well as a special edition in November 2007 for Channel 4's 25th anniversary celebrations and three themed special editions in September 2012, to celebrate Channel 4's first three decades.
-A second set of 'decades' editions screened in September 2013 as well as a 10th-anniversary special in January 2015; and a Big Fat Quiz of Everything in January 2016, followed by a series of three episodes in August 2016.
-Repeats can usually be found days later on Channel 4's sister channel E4 and/or 4seven.
-Stand-up comedian Jimmy Carr has been the host and quizmaster of each edition to date.
-Channel 4 has made full episodes of The Big Fat Quiz of the Year available to view on All 4.
+The first edition was broadcast on the 28th December 2004 and it has been held every year since on approximately the same date in December.
+An exception to this has been the years of 2009 and 2010 when it was held in early January of the following year.
+In November 2007 the first special edition aired for Channel 4's 25th anniversary celebration.
+Three special editions then aired in September 2012, to celebrate Channel 4's 30th anniversary and the questions that were asked in each episode were about a particular decade.
+A second set of 'decades' editions screened in September 2013 and a special edition to mark the 10th anniversary of the Big Fat Quiz aired in January 2015.

+A new series titled the Big Fat Quiz of Everything first aired in January 2016 and the questions were based on a broad range of subjects including history, geography, sport, film, television, science, technology, music, art and literature.

+Stand-up comedian Jimmy Carr has been the host and quizmaster of each edition to date and Richard Ayoade and Jonathan Ross have made the most appearances with 21 each.
+Repeats can usually be found days later on Channel 4's sister channel E4 and/or 4seven and Channel 4 has made full episodes of The Big Fat Quiz of the Year available to view on All 4.